-Rolf A. Classon Chairman of the Board of Directors Hillenbrand Industries, Inc. Peter H. Soderberg President and Chief Executive Officer Hillenbrand Industries, Inc.
+Rolf A. Classon Chairman of the Board of Directors Hillenbrand Industries, Inc. Peter H. Soderberg President and Chief Executive Officer Hillenbrand Industries, Inc. Preliminary Information Statement (Subject to Completion, Dated March 14, 2008)

 Dear Future Batesville Holdings, Inc. Shareholder:

 It is our pleasure to welcome you as a shareholder of our company, Batesville Holdings, Inc. We are excited about our future as a leader in the North American death care industry through the sale of funeral service products, including burial caskets, cremation caskets, containers and urns, selection room display fixturing and other personalization and memorialization products.